You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

 This entry was posted on 21st August 2018 by Gary.

-Hearing amplifiers are a popular way to help improve our ability to hear sounds.
-But what makes them different from hearing aids?
+Hearing amplifiers are a popular way to help improve our ability to hear sounds, but what makes them different from hearing aids?

 Learn about the differences, benefits, and how to manage suspected hearing loss effectively.

+Hearing amplifiers and Hearing Aids are designed for completely different purposes.
+How do you know which you need?
 Both hearing amplifiers and hearing aids can improve our ability to hear.
 The only major difference between them is that digital hearing aids are designed for people with hearing impairments, whereas hearing amplifiers are not.
 For example, those with sensorineural hearing loss would turn to hearing aids to improve and effectively manage said hearing loss.